IsaacSchemm/DeviantArtFs/README.md

 If you are writing a Windows desktop application, you can use the forms in the DeviantArtFs.WinForms package to get a code or token from the user.

 The DeviantArtAuth class provides methods to support the Authorization Code grant type (getting tokens from an authorization code and refreshing tokens).

+## Delta

+The namespace DeltaMarshal contains tools to help you deal with Sta.sh delta requests.

+Known bugs so far:

+* Moving an item and then refreshing does not move it to the proper position
+* Deleting an item and then refreshing throws an exception